vbrewer12/Stocks_project/README.md

 and the use of Flask in python to create a simple web page.

 ## Features:
-The website has several features
+The website has several features:

 An interactive graph of securities to be selected, that can be zoomed, panned